merge/skulls/x230/README.md

 ## TL;DR
 1. run `sudo ./x230_before_first_install.sh` on your current X230 Linux system
 2. Power down, remove the battery.
 Remove the keyboard and palmrest.
-Connect a hardware flasher to an external PC (a Raspberry Pi with a SPI 8-pin chip clip can directly be used), and run
+Connect a hardware flasher to an external PC (or a Raspberry Pi with a SPI 8-pin chip clip can directly be used), and run
 `sudo ./external_install_bottom.sh` on the lower chip and `sudo ./external_install_top.sh` on the top chip of the two.